jmcmeen/bioamla-hub/README.md

 - [Streamlit App for Audio Classification Using AST](/apps/ast_audio_classifier/)

 ## Notes
 Supplementary code examples are being developed to demonstrate bioacoustics and machine learning techniques using Python / Jupyter notebooks.
-These xamples will run best on a GPU equipped device.
+These samples will run best on a GPU equipped device.
 Code has been tested on Ubuntu 22.04.5 LTS and Python 3.11.9 using both Nvidia GTX 1660Ti 6GB and RTX 4060 Ti 8GB GPUs.

-This repository is currently a work in progress with mutiple updates through Fall 2024 and Spring 2025.
+This repository is currently a work in progress with mutiple updates anticipated through in Summer 2025.
 Check back for updates.

 ## Related Projects
   - The Frogs of Steele Creek Park (<a href="https://github.com/jmcmeen/frogs-of-steele-creek">GitHub</a>)